Frequently Asked Questions

 There is a shortage of healthcare staff, so how does COA get enough staff?

-The GZA (Health Care Asylum Seekers) provides staff at an AZC.
-There are national agreements on availability of doctors, nurses and practice support workers.
-Currently, GZA has no structural shortage and ensures that residents receive appropriate care in a timely manner.
+The GZA (Health Care for Asylum Seekers) provides staff at asylum seekers' centers.
+There are national agreements on the availability of doctors, nurses, and practice assistants.
+At present, the GZA has no structural shortage and ensures that residents Health the right Health in a timely manner.

 Will there be a school / is there education at the site?